-Home to Oklahoma Arts Institute programs since 1978, the Quartz Mountain Arts and Conference Center is a state-owned facility of the Oklahoma Tourism & Recreation Department.
+Home to Oklahoma Arts Institute programs since 1978, the Quartz Mountain State Park and Lodge is a state-owned facility of the Oklahoma Tourism & Recreation Department.
 Located in Lone Wolf, Oklahoma, the facility overlooks the peaceful waters of Lake Altus-Lugert.
 An ancient, sacred, and inspiring site, Quartz Mountain was ceremonial grounds for Kiowa, Comanche, Wichita, Apache, and Caddo tribes.
-Today, Quartz Mountain is home to an Arts and Conference Center, an ideal retreat for arts immersion.
-With the 700-seat Robert M. Kerr Performing Arts Center, a state-of-the-art darkroom, five studio pavilions, an outdoor amphitheater, and the Beverly Badger Memorial Library, the Arts and Conference Center is the region’s artistic epicenter.
+With the 700-seat Robert M. Kerr Performing Arts Center, a state-of-the-art darkroom, five studio pavilions, an outdoor amphitheater, and the Beverly Badger Memorial Library, Quartz Mountain is the region’s artistic epicenter.
 Nature lovers enjoy hiking and biking trails, bird watching, and unique Oklahoma ecosystems.
-The Arts and Conference Center at Quartz Mountain is truly an Oklahoma treasure.
+Quartz Mountain is truly an Oklahoma treasure.

 Quartz Mountain History

 Archeological evidence suggests Paleo-Indian people hunted wooly mammoth near Quartz Mountain between 11,200 and 20,000 years ago.
 Excavations at the Cooperton Site in Kiowa County provide the earliest known evidence of people in the state of Oklahoma.